Free Consultation / 24 Hours a Day (614) 500-3836

 Are there alternative sentencing options for a fourth OVI?

-Yes, alternative options like electronic home monitoring or participation in a drug or alcohol treatment program may be available to reduce jail time.
+Yes.
+Alternative options like electronic home monitoring or participation in a drug or alcohol treatment program may be available to reduce jail time.
+In some cases, the court can approve treatment-focused sentencing that lets you address the underlying issue while avoiding the longest possible sentence.

-You Need an Experienced DAttorney after a 4th OVI.
-Call LHA
+You Need an Experienced DUI Attorney After a 4th OVI.
+Call LHA.

-If you have been charged with another OVI/DUI, it’s essential to know what you are up against.
-If you have any unanswered questions or need help now, the DUI attorneys with LHA are ready.
+If you have been charged with another OVI/DUI, it is essential to know what you are up against.
+If you have any unanswered questions or need help now, the OVI attorneys with LHA are ready.
 Schedule your free, no-obligation consult 24/7 when you call (614) 500-3836 or contact us online.
-Don’t wait or ignore a fourth DUI.
+Do not wait or ignore a fourth OVI.
 Get started on your OVI defense today.